What should students consider when choosing a student accommodation size?

 What should you bring to student accommodation?

 When you move into student accommodation, you may require a form of ID when checking in (either a passport or a driver’s licence).
-The main amenities will typically be provided in most student accommodations, such as a bed and kitchen facilities.
+The main amenities typically provided in student accommodation include a bed and kitchen facilities.
 However, you must bring your own items, such as mugs, cutlery, plates and pans.

 Other items to bring include your own duvet, duvet covers, pillows, and any other blankets or personalisation for your individual bedroom.